Teotihuacan: Collapse

-Aztec Period
+Aztec period

 During the 1200s CE, Nahua migrants repopulated the area.
 By the 1300s, it had fallen under the sway of Huexotla, and in 1409 was assigned its own tlatoani, Huetzin, a son of the tlatoani of Huexotla.
 But his reign was cut short when Tezozomoc, tlatoani of Azcapotzalco, invaded Huexotla and the neighboring Acolhua lands in 1418.
 Huetzin was deposed by the invaders, and Tezozomoc installed a man named Totomochtzin.
 Less than a decade later, in 1427, the Aztec Empire formed, and Teotihuacan was vassalized once more by the Acolhua.

 Culture

-Archeological evidence suggests that Teotihuacan was a multi-ethnic city, and while the predominant language or languages used in Teotihuacan have been lost to history, Totonac and Nahua, early forms of which were spoken by the Aztecs, seem to be highly plausible.
+Archeological evidence suggests that Teotihuacan was a multi-ethnic city, and while the predominant language or languages used in Teotihuacan have been lost to history, early forms of Totonac and Nahuatl seem to be highly plausible.
 This apparent regionally diverse population of Teotihuacan can be traced back to a natural disaster that occurred prior to its population boom.
 At one point in time, Teotihuacan was rivaled by another basin power, Cuicuilco.
 Both cities, roughly the same size and hubs for trade, were productive centers of artisans and commerce.
-Roughly around 100 BCE, however, the power dynamic changed when Mount Xitle, an active volcano, erupted, and heavily impacted Cuicuilco and the farmland that supported it.
+Roughly around 100 BCE, however, the power dynamic changed when Mount Xitle, an active volcano, erupted, and heavily affected Cuicuilco and the farmland that supported it.
 It is believed that the later exponential growth of Teotihuacan's population was due to the subsequent migration of those displaced by the eruption.
 While this eruption is referenced as being the primary cause of the mass exodus, recent advancements of dating have shed light on an even earlier eruption.
 The eruption of Popocatepetl in the middle of the first century preceded that of Xitle, and is believed to have begun the aforementioned degradation of agricultural lands and structural damage to the city.
 Xitle's eruption further instigated the abandonment of Cuicuilco.